ben-8409/cloud-developer/course-02/project/image-filter-starter-code/README.md

 ### Setup Node Environment

-Configure a token.
-The server requires the environment variable APP_TOKEN to be set.
-You can set it locally using:
-`export APP_TOKEN=<insert_token_here>`.

 You'll need to create a new node server.
 Open a new terminal within the project directory and run:

 1. Initialize a new project: `npm i`